 - Your child’s priority to attend certain programs may change if you move.

-View or download the 2023 NYC Public Schools Admissions Guide!
-This book provides an overview of admissions processes and resources for EarlyLearn (childcare for eligible families), 3-K, pre-K, kindergarten, middle school, and high school, including a section on how to use MySchools.
+View or download the 2024 NYC Public Schools Admissions Guide!
+This book provides an overview of admissions processes and resources for Infants and Toddlers programs, 3-K, Pre-K, Kindergarten, Gifted and Talented (G&T) programs, middle school, and high school (including Specialized High Schools), including a section on how to use MySchools.

-Print copies will be available in 10 languages at schools, early childhood programs, libraries, and other sites soon.
+Print copies will be available in 10 languages at schools, early childhood programs, libraries, and other sites throughout September.